Pink Elephant Tactics

 Most of us know of Scooby Doo, the animated cartoon show where investigators check out ghost story after ghost story.
 The stories almost always have the same plot.
 Strange things are happening in some remote out of the way place.
 The people in the area are becoming afraid, and beginning to believe claims of supernatural occurrences.
 The heroes come in, begin investigating and become afraid too, or somehow get trapped.
 The heroes eventually stumble onto the truth, and discover the explanation for the apparent supernatural occurrences, which usually turns out to be somebody’s contrived cover for some illegal activity in the area.
 They then all laugh at having once again being fooled into believing in ghosts, and re-assure themselves once again that ghosts are not real.

-The stories have the side-effect of keeping us mind-numbingly entertained for about half an hour.
+The cartoon stories have the side-effect of keeping us mind-numbingly entertained for about half an hour.
 But the stories also are an example of one of the sad truths of life.
 People will make up distractions to keep you from wanting to discover the truth.
 In cartoon shows, we can laugh at the routine.
 In real-life, the stories may not be so funny.
 I call these type of stories ‘pink elephants’.

 History of Elephant Tactics – Irresistible Force Beats Immovable Object

-No description of pink elephant tactics is complete without a quick reminder of history of real elephant tactics employed in historical warfare.
+No description of pink elephant tactics is complete without a quick reminder of history of the real elephant tactics employed in historical warfare.

-The first recorded elephant tactics that I know of are from the times of the Roman Empire.
+The first recorded elephant tactics that I have learned of are from the times of the Roman Empire.
 No Empire becomes great without making enemies, and so it was with Rome.
-The particular enemy we are interested in is Hannibal the Great.
+The particular enemy of Rome we are interested in is Hannibal the Great.
 Hannibal was located somewhere in the northern part of Africa.
 Hannibal trained elephants for warfare.
 He apparently also taught them to swim or ride calmly in boats, because he managed to bring his trained herd of war elephants (and warriors) across the Mediterranean Sea and into Europe to attack Rome.
 He did well against the Roman legions.
 He did well because the Roman legion had developed their tactics around forming a strong square of fighters, called legionnaires.
 The Roman squares were the classical immovable object of ancient warfare.
 Hannibal on the other hand, had taught his elephants to charge, becoming what will no doubt be remembered as the classical irresistible force of ancient warfare.
 The first time the two met, immovable object cracked, breaking the square, and irresistible force ran amok amongst the individual legionnaires.
 Imagine if you can, a berserk elephant with men dressed in armor trying to scramble out of the way.

-This tactic worked until a young hero named Scipio came along.
+This tactic worked well until a young hero named Scipio came along.
 The first part of Scipio’s breakthrough in ancient warfare was a stroke of childish genius.
 When you see a charging elephant, step aside.
-Charging elephants can’t turn as quickly as you can when you step aside.
+Charging elephants can’t turn as quickly as people can when people step aside.
 The second part of Scipio’s breakthrough came from being trained as a warrior.
 After you step aside, wait until you can see the pink of his flank, and counterattack.
 I know I know, elephants probably don’t have pink flanks (I really don’t know, I’ve never inspected an elephants flank), but it seems to fit with the story, and brings us nicely back to the topic of pink elephants.
 In any case, Scipio followed Hannibal back to Africa, and the subsequent battles did not go so well for the elephants.

 Elephant Charging on Slippery Grounds